Sinar/4cat/README.md

 13. Go back to the 4CAT tab and navigate to "Datasets".
 You will now have a CSV dataset from TikTok!

 <img width="825" height="648" alt="image" src="https://github.com/user-attachments/assets/8e3fdf63-6e6f-412f-b15a-7fd34cea0f54" />

+14. Once you are done, rememeber to disable the extension as it will continue to run whenever you have your social media website up

 ## Examples of datasets collected
 https://drive.google.com/drive/folders/1tFbL4aq7YG4ByzRSOjOBokbMYAXOcP_d?usp=drive_link